- Children and youth with autism, developmental delay, developmental disabilities, and/or behaviors that interfere with learning.

-- Public schools and community agencies serving students with autism.
+- Public schools and community agencies.

-- Educators, caregivers and families who work with students with autism.
+- Educators, caregivers and families.

 Birchtree’s autism experts work in partnership with students, families, schools and agencies to develop comprehensive, individualized educational and therapeutic programs.
 We are committed to full inclusion whenever and wherever possible.

 All Birchtree programs are data-driven and based on the principles of applied behavior

 analysis, with close supervision from Board Certified Behavior Analysts® (BCBAs®).
 Direct

 support staff, including Registered Behavior Technicians® (RBTs®), are highly trained in ABA and closely supervised by BCBAs®.
 For more information about Birchtree’s staff, click here.

 - In-person consultation & services at school, at home, or in community settings